subhashchy/The-Accidental-CTO/The Accidental CTO.md

 The impostor syndrome that had been a quiet companion throughout my career was now screaming in my ear.
 Who was I to sit in that chair?
 I was the commerce kid from Bihar.
 The guy who couldn't afford to study for his CA exams.
 The self-taught coder who learned PHP from a pirated PDF and figured out system design by watching things break at 3 AM.

 I had zero theoretical knowledge of the concepts they teach you in college.
-If Anubhav asked me to explain the CAP Theorem from a textbook definition or to calculate the Big O notation of an algorithm on a whiteboard, I would freeze.
+If Arnav asked me to explain the CAP Theorem from a textbook definition or to calculate the Big O notation of an algorithm on a whiteboard, I would freeze.
 I would be exposed as a fraud.

 This wasn't just about me.
 The stakes were immense.
 I would be representing Dukaan.
 I would be representing my entire engineering team, a group of incredibly talented people who had put their trust in me.
 Any mistake I made, any dumb thing I said, would reflect poorly on all of them.
 It would damage our reputation in the tech community and undo all the hard work we had done to build our brand.